NON-STATE ACTORS IN EDUCATION

 Sanctions: See Multi-level regulations.

-The Registry of Recognized Institutions currently includes five institutions of higher education in Grenada, both public and private.
+The Registry of Recognised Institutions lists five higher education institutions in Grenada, both public and private.

-Registration and approval: According to the Accreditation Act (2011), all higher education institutions, national, international, or distance programs, must be registered and accredited to operate in Grenada.
-Providers must first be registered by the Grenada National Accreditation Board (GNAB) to apply for Accreditation.
-HEIs Provides must submit their accreditation application to the Board accompanied with the prescribed fee and documentation.
-International HEIs, which are not accredited by a CARICOM member state, must pre-apply to receive an invitation to apply.
-Once the invitation is granted, providers must submit the required documentation.
-The Board may request information regarding infrastructure based on the projection of student enrolment, staff size, provision for classrooms, laboratories, and offices.
+Registration and approval: According to the 2011 Accreditation Act, all higher education institutions must be registered and accredited to operate in Grenada.
+Providers must first apply for registration and accreditation with the Grenada National Accreditation Board (GNAB).
+The accreditation application must then be submitted to the Board with the prescribed fee and documentation.
+International HEIs, which are not accredited by a CARICOM member state, must receive an invitation to apply.
+Once the invitation is granted, providers must submit the required documentation to the GNAB.
 For more information, see Multi-level regulations.

-Licence: Upon accreditation and fee payments, HEIs will be provided with a Grenada Standard Mark to stamp the certificates provided by the accredited institution.
-An accreditation certificate will be provided for no longer than five years after the institutions can apply for a re-accreditation process.
+Licence: Upon accreditation and payment of the prescribed fee, HEIs are provided with a Grenada Standard Mark which allows them to issue accredited certificates for 5 years, after which institutions may re-apply for accreditation.
 All accredited institutions must be registered in the Registry of Accredited Institutions and Programmes of Study.
 For more information, see Multi-level regulations.

 Profit-making: No information was found.